Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 ```

-The only difference with the previous step is that v++ target (-t) option which is changed from sw_emu to hw_emu.
+* The only difference with the previous step is the v++ target (-t) option which is changed from sw_emu to hw_emu.
 All other options remain identical.

 * Building for hardware emulation takes about 5 or 6 minutes.
 After the build process completes, you can launch the hardware emulation run as follows.